 Most individuals employed in medical assisting harbor a desire to transition into the profession of a Registered Nurse because the RN enjoys a considerable sense of autonomy in their profession.
-Whereas MAs work under the direct supervision of physicians or primary care givers, RNs work under their individual licensure and the permits.
+Whereas MAs work under the direct supervision of physicians or primary caregivers, RNs work under their individual licensure and permits.

 An MA should opt for a nursing degree because their foundations in allied healthcare are already laid out, and a nursing degree is state-approved.
 The reasons why MAs should opt for the nursing degree include:

 - RNs have better annual salary packages than MAs: It is no surprise that the RNs draw comparatively higher salaries than MAs, as per BLS wage estimates.
 As per indeed.com, a medical assistant makes $15.65 per hour.
 The base hourly salary of MAs is almost half compared to the average RN hourly salary, which is reported to be $28.89 per hour, as per indeed.com estimates.

 - Being an RN advances your career: Being an RN is better than being an MA, not just from the monetary point of view but also from the growth perspective.
 It enhances your chances to upgrade your career in the allied health profession, and you become eligible for leadership roles and managerial positions when you’re a qualified and experienced RN.

 - RNs are highly in demand: BLS Job Outlook May 2019 predicts a 7% growth rate for RNs in the country between 2019 and 2029, which is faster than all other average occupations.
 Their high demand is because the need for preventive care is on the rise, along with the overwhelming increase in chronic conditions.